Gufsky1/demo-exercises/your-first-react-app.md

   3. repeat for the second link
   4. replace your link text with the same method in steps 1-3

+#### ...shortened for brevity, this is a sample

 ### Example trainer instructions & notes
 1. walk students through
 2. encourage students to attempt on own, facilitate by interacting with students
+3. when exercises are complete, have students form groups of 3 and perform code review on each others code

 #### ...shortened for brevity, this is a sample